Act Governing Food Safety and Sanitation

 Article 44

 Anyone committing any of the following shall be fined between NT$60,000 and NT$200,000,000.
-In severe circumstances, the enterprise may be ordered to terminate business, suspend business for a certain period of time, revoke all or part of the items listed in the company registration, business registration or factory registration, or registration of the food businesses.
-If registration of the food businesses is revoked, re-application for new registration within one (1) year shall be prohibited:
+In severe circumstances, the enterprise may be ordered to terminate business, suspend business for a certain period of time, revoke all or part of the items listed in the company registration, business registration or factory registration, or registration of the food business operators.
+If registration of the food business operators is revoked, re-application for new registration within one (1) year shall be prohibited:

 1. violating Paragraph 1 or 2 of Article 8, and failing to correct the violation within the time limit prescribed;